Andrii-Podunai/chatApp/testing/README.md

     ```bash
     cd testing
     ```

+2. Install dependencies with the following command:
+    ```bash
+    npm i
+    ```

-2. Run the tests with the following command:
+3. Run the tests with the following command:
     ```bash
     npm run test
     ```